 The evidence in Figure 2 raises a natural question on the optimality of such countercyclical fiscal actions.
-As discussed in the introduction, our paper cannot answer this question.
-We cannot pass judgment on the pros and cons and on the timing of the fiscal adjustments.
-Our more limited aim is to investigate whether the effects of such adjustments were affected, and to what extent, by their composition (taxes vs. spending) and their persistence and predictability.
+As discussed in the Introduction section, our paper cannot answer this question.
+We cannot pass judgement on the pros and cons and on the timing of the fiscal adjustments.
+Our more limited aim is to investigate whether the effects of such adjustments were affected, and to what extent, by their composition (taxes versus spending) and their persistence and predictability.

 Together with these budgetary policies, structural reforms were also introduced in some countries.
-For instance, most of the countries in our sample implemented some labor and product market reforms (see OECD, 2014a).
-Spain introduced a very significant labor market reform (see OECD, 2014a); Italy, France and Spain implemented pension reforms in 2010 and 2011.
-Even though not driven by high
+For instance, most of the countries in our sample implemented some labour and product market reforms (see OECD, 2014a).
+Spain introduced a very significant labour market reform (see OECD, 2014a); Italy, France, and Spain implemented